 define( 'WP_ALLOW_MULTISITE', true );

-To do this, make sure you are in the root folder of your WordPress installation (the folder where we found the wp-config.php file).
+Then, save the file.
+All you need to do now is upload the edited version to your site.
+Make sure you’re in the root folder of your WordPress installation (the folder where we found the wp-config.php file).
 Next, click Upload on the toolbar at the top of the screen.

-The easiest part of the process!
+Enabling WordPress Multisite is the easiest part of the process

 The Pros and Cons of Using WordPress Multisite

-Which WordPress Multisite Host is Right For Me?
+Which WordPress Multisite Host Is Right for Me?

 Still unsure?
 Check out the comparison table below for a side-by-side comparison.